kvchvn/mindbox-todo/README.md

 _UI:_ radix-ui + tailwindcss

 A few words about the app:
-- uses `localStorage` to persist todos and theme(light/dark) after page reload
+- uses `localStorage` to persist todos after page reload
 - supports keyboard events to quickly and without excess motions create todos using as laptop as phone
 - theme(light/dark) switching
 - color theme switching
+- language switching (en, ru)
 - filtering todos by status: all, uncompleted, completed
 - ability to mark a todo as prior
 - all main functionality is covered with unit-tests (`npm run test:coverage`)